Fordham

 Fordham is prepared to speak of a ‘London School’.
 This roughly corresponds with Adler’s ‘neo-Jungians’.
 The London School developed partly because early members were interested in what actually transpired between patient and analyst

-Samuels presents Fordham as the founding theorist of the London School, distinguished by its clinical focus on the transference relationship and its dissatisfaction with Jung's account of early development.
+Samuels establishes Fordham as the defining figure of the London School, distinguishing it from the Zurich model through its clinical focus on the transference relationship and its engagement with psychoanalytic developmental theory.

 Samuels, Andrew, Jung and the Post-Jungians, 1985thesis